mikro-orm/mikro-orm/docs/docs/query-builder.md

 e.g. `MySqlConnection`), or provide correct driver type hint to your `EntityManager` instance, which will be then automatically inferred in `em.getConnection()` method.

-> Driver and connection implementations are not directly exported from `mikro-orm` module.
+> Driver and connection implementations are not directly exported from `@mikro-orm/core` module.
-> You can import them from `mikro-orm/dist` (e.g. `import { PostgreSqlDriver } from 'mikro-orm/dist/drivers/PostgreSqlDriver'`).
+> You can import them from the driver packages (e.g. `import { PostgreSqlDriver } from '@mikro-orm/postgresql'`).

 ```typescript
 const conn = orm.em.getConnection() as AbstractSqlConnection;